7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 • □ One paid offer live and delivery tested

-• □ Week 2 content published: 2–3 pieces and 1 email
+• □ Week 2 content published: two to three pieces and one email

 • □ Weekly review completed with weakest link identified first